-A movie based on Edgar Rice Burroughs Barsoom series had been in the works in Hollywood for decades and would make fascinating film all on its own.
-Bob Clampett, of Looney Tunes fame, back in 1931 wanted to adapt A Princess of Mars into an animated feature.
+A movie based on Edgar Rice Burroughs’ Barsoom series had been in the works in Hollywood for decades and would make a fascinating film all on its own.
+Bob Clampett, of Looney Tunes fame, back in 1931, wanted to adapt A Princess of Mars into an animated feature.
 Burroughs was excited with that notion as at the time animation would be about the only way one could do that book series justice.
-Sadly the test footage shown to local exhibitors did not receive much positive feedback and the project was shelved.
+Sadly, the test footage shown to local exhibitors did not receive much positive feedback, and the project was shelved.

-It wasn’t until 1980 that Disney acquired the rights to the book and approached John McTiernan (Die Hard) to direct and Tom Cruise to star as John Carter.
-Realizing that the current movie magic still wasn’t up to the task of bringing Barsoom to life McTiernan exited the picture and John Carter went into limbo again.
+It wasn’t until 1980 that Disney acquired the rights to the book and approached John McTiernan, director of Die Hard, to direct and Tom Cruise to star as John Carter.
+Realizing that the current movie magic still wasn’t up to the task of bringing Barsoom to life, McTiernan exited the picture, and John Carter went into limbo again.

 This could have been John Carter.

 Next up at bat was Robert Rodiguez at Paramount with the plan to use the same digital backlot technology that they used for Sin City.
-Studio politics ended this teaming which they led Jon Favreau entering the picture.
-Favreau wanted to remain faithful to the books but he also wanted the first movie to contain; A Princess of Mars, Gods of Mars and Warlord of Mars and to use mostly practical effects with as little as much CGI as possible.
-I love Favreau but cramming three books into one movie is a bad idea.
-He went on to make Iron Man so I guess we can say that it all worked out for the best.
+Studio politics ended this teaming, which led to Jon Favreau’s involvement.
+Favreau wanted to remain faithful to the books, but he also wanted the first movie to contain A Princess of Mars, Gods of Mars and Warlord of Mars and to use mostly practical effects with as little CGI as possible.
+I love Favreau, but cramming three books into one movie is a bad idea.
+He went on to make Iron Man, so I guess we can say that it all worked out for the best.

-Disney Studios re-acquired the rights and Pixar director Andrew Stanton was given the task of once again trying to bring this Martian epic to life; Stanton was a professed Burroughs fan and always wanted to see the Barsoom stories on the silver screen, so what went wrong?
+Disney Studios reacquired the rights, and Pixar director Andrew Stanton was tasked with bringing this Martian epic to life once again.
+Stanton was a professed Burroughs fan and had always wanted to see the Barsoom stories on the silver screen, so what went wrong?

 The lame title for one.